Wii U

 The Wii U (/ˌwiː ˈjuː/ WEE-_-YOO) is a home video game console developed by Nintendo as the successor to the Wii.
-Released in late 2012, it is the first eighth-generation video game console and competed with Microsoft's Xbox One and Sony's PlayStation 4.
+Released in late 2012, it was the first eighth-generation video game console and competed with Microsoft's Xbox One and Sony's PlayStation 4.

-The Wii U is the first Nintendo console to support HD graphics.
-The system's primary controller is the Wii U GamePad, which features an embedded touchscreen, a D-pad, analog sticks, and action buttons.
-The screen can be used either as a supplement to the main display or in supported games to play the game directly on the GamePad.
+The Wii U was the first Nintendo console to support high-definition (HD) graphics.
+The primary controller, the Wii U GamePad, features an embedded touchscreen, a D-pad, analog sticks, and action buttons.
+The screen can be used either as a supplement to the main display or in supported games to play directly on the GamePad.
 The Wii U is backward compatible with Wii software and accessories.
 Games can support any combination of the GamePad, Wii U Pro Controller, Wii Remote, Nunchuk, Balance Board, or Classic Controller.
-Online functionality centered around the Nintendo Network platform and Miiverse, an integrated social networking service which allowed users to share content in game-specific communities.
+Online functionality included the Nintendo Network and Miiverse, an integrated social networking service which allowed users to share content in game-specific communities.

-Critical response to the Wii U was mixed.
-It was praised for its innovative GamePad controller, improvements to online functionality over the Wii, backward compatibility with Wii software and peripherals, and price.
-Its first-party game library, which included new entries in several of Nintendo's flagship franchises such as the Super Smash Bros. and Mario Kart series, was also well received.
-However, it received criticism for its user interface, hardware performance, and the GamePad's short battery life.
+The Wii U received praise for its GamePad, backward compatibility, lower price compared to its competitors, and first-party game library, but criticism for its user interface, hardware performance, and the GamePad's short battery life and its misuse in games and software.
+It was a commercial failure; with 13.56 million units sold worldwide, it is Nintendo's lowest-selling home console, and its second-lowest-selling console overall, ahead of the Virtual Boy.
+While first party games saw moderately high sales attributed to a small but "loyal and passionate fan base for Nintendo-developed content", the console's poor sales have been attributed to a weak launch game lineup, limited third-party support, and lackluster marketing that failed to clearly distinguish it from the original Wii.

-The Wii U is considered a commercial failure, with 13.56 million units sold worldwide before it was discontinued in January 2017.
-This was primarily credited to a weak lineup of launch games, limited third-party support, and poor marketing that failed to clearly distinguish the system from its predecessor.
-On March 3, 2017, Nintendo released the system's successor, the Nintendo Switch, which retained and refined concepts introduced with the Wii U. Most of the Wii U's exclusive games were later ported to the Switch.
+Nintendo discontinued the Wii U on January 31, 2017.
+On March 3, it released a successor, the Nintendo Switch, which retained and refined concepts introduced with the Wii U. Most of the Wii U's exclusive games were ported to the Switch.